isotopp/isotopp.github.io/_posts/2021-10-12-understanding-git.md

 ...
 ```

-You can use this list of commit hashes to reconstruct what you did, where known good locations are and of course, to return to them.
+You can use this list of commit hashes to reconstruct what you did, where known good locations are, and of course to return to them.
 This is essential to repair a git repository that somehow was changed unintentionally and that still contains important salvageable data.

 We find the original data git uses in `.git/logs/HEAD`: